nmaarse/vsts-docs/docs/pipelines/get-started/key-pipelines-concepts.md

 A pipeline defines the continuous integration and deployment process for your app.
 It's made up of one or more stages.
 It can be thought of as a workflow that defines how your test, build, and deployment steps are run.

+### usefull paths
+During execution of you pipeline sources pulled, artifacts are created and deployment are done.
+These tasks work together and the following environmental variables are usefull when using them.

+In general the workspace of the pipeline looks like this:
+* $(Agent_BuildDirectory), path where all your build files are located : folder=a\1\
+* $(Build.SourceDirectory), is used by the git checkout task : folder=a\1\s\
+* $(Build.BinaryDirectory : folder=a\1\b\
+* $(Build.ArtifactStagingDirectory), path where you put your artifacts which need to be kept after build : folder=a\1\a\

+when executing the deploy task it automatically downloads the pipeline artifacts to the $(Agent_BuildDirectory).

 ## Run

 A run represents one execution of a pipeline.
 It collects the logs associated with running the steps and the results of running tests.